 Regular bowls work, too.
 If you don't have bread bowls, the chowder is great served in regular soup bowls.
 I like the crunch of oyster crackers or saltines with mine.

 There you have it.
-A spoonful of comfort food on a cold winter spring day.
+A spoonful of comfort food on a cold day.